 This indicates that the following message implies the intention of the sender to influence others by a Regulation.
 The use of the message Marker INSTRUCTION would normally follow the provision of Information, Warning and or ADVICE Messages.

-Comment: This means that the sender, e.g. a VTS Station or a naval vessel, must have full authority to send such a message.
+Comment: This means that the sender, e.g. a VTS Station or government authorized vessel, must have full authority to send such a message.
 The recipient has to follow this legally binding message unless he/she has contradictory safety reasons which then have to be reported to the sender.

 Example: WARNING.
 Vessel departing berth”